 An experienced sales guy is thoroughly well-aware of this dynamics in their respective sales exchanges.
 By identifying the right opportunities and focussing the right sales leads, you can significantly improve your number of deal closures.

-The sales negotiation tactics becomes truly critical in this situation.
+The sales negotiation tactics become truly critical in this situation.
 In most situations, it could be the difference between customer saying ‘YES’ and closing the deal.
 You should actually interpret the mean of ‘yes’ as a customer answer.
 It could even hold the cue to your future progress in closing deals.

-In this blog, we will give you a brief tips to negotiate the deal closures rather than having your sales pipeline tapering off abruptly…
+In this blog, we will give you brief tips to negotiate the deal closures rather than having your sales pipeline tapering off abruptly…

 Start by asking for client budget

 The client showing interest in a particular product is no promise of an impending deal.
 One of the obvious reasons for the deal closure could be the lack of budget allocation for your particular product.

 For example, consider that you are selling high-end office furniture.
 You could simply start by asking for a head count.
 If the internal team strength is less than five, it could be hard to sell a high-end corner conference table.